-The Master of Science in Biostatistics-Theory and Methods (MS/TM) prepares individuals for a career applying statistical methods in the biomedical sciences.
+The Master of Science in Biostatistics degree program - Theory and

+Methods track (MS/TM) is designed to prepare individuals for a career applying statistical methods in the biomedical sciences.
 The MS/TM program is the appropriate program for a student whose goal is to work effectively as a biostatistician in a biomedical, clinical, or laboratory research setting; or for a student who plans to pursue a PhD in biostatistics.

 MS/TM students are expected to master certain mathematical and biostatistical concepts and techniques as represented by the courses listed below.
-Students must complete a minimum of 36 points to earn the MS/TM degree, of which 30 points must be taken at the Mailman School of Public Health.
-Up to two s/electives may be taken pass/fail (i.e., one selective and one electiveortwo electives).
+Students must complete a minimum of 36 points to earn the MS/TM degree, of which 28 points must be taken at the Mailman School of Public Health.
+One selective course and up to two electives may be taken pass/fail (students cannot take more than 9 credits as P/F).

-Note that some courses in the required curriculum may be waived based on prior graduate level coursework with approval from the course instructor.
+Note that some courses in the required curriculum may be waived based on prior coursework with approval of faculty advisor.
 In this event, the student may substitute another, more advanced course in place of the waived course.
-Credits from waived courses do not count towards the degree.

-In advance of beginning the MS program, any student who has not previously completed an MPH will be required to take the online course offered by the Mailman School: PUBH P6025-Introduction to Public Health.
-Students' progress will be reviewed aftereach semester.
-Those students whose academic performance falls below a cumulative B average (3.0 GPA) in required courses may not be allowed tograduate without remedial coursework.
+In advance of beginning the MS program, any student who has not completed an MPH will be required to take the online course required by the Mailman School: PUBH P6025-Introduction to Public Health.

+Students' progress will be reviewed after each semester.
+Those students whose academic performance falls below a cumulative B average (3.0 GPA) in required courses may not be allowed to graduate without remedial course work.

 A student is considered full-time in the MS/TM program if he or she takes a minimum of 12 credits per semester.
+International students are required to be registered for at least 12 credits during their second and third semesters.